muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     0L    | locator                | * indicates a temporal or spatial value
           |                        | * prefix for Calendar-*, Geographic-* literals; 0Lct/0Lcd/0Lci/0Lgp
     ------+------------------------+---------------------------------------

-    When combining symbols in a \XY prefix (L0+L1+L2) to represent both collection type and element type, the X and Y always indicate the collection and element type respectively; the mnemonic is "X of Y", for example, \?% says "set of tuple", or \~? says "string of boolean".
 ```

 Some of the above mnemonics also carry additional meanings in a wider